 QTM 350 - Data Science Computing

-Lecture 19 - Tables and Dates in SQL
+Lecture 19 - Tables in SQL

 Danilo Freire